livechat/chat-window-android/README.md

 # UI customization

-While chat appearance and language are managed through the application settings, you can customize the error view when chat cannot be loaded.
+While the chat appearance and language are managed through the application settings, you can customize the error view when chat cannot be loaded.

 ## Error view